 In a parallel bitmap heap scan, one process is chosen as the leader.
 That process performs a scan of one or more indexes and builds a bitmap indicating which table blocks need to be visited.
 These blocks are then divided among the cooperating processes as in a parallel sequential scan.
 In other words, the heap scan is performed in parallel, but the underlying index scan is not.

 In a parallel index scan or parallel index-only scan, the cooperating processes take turns reading data from the index.
 Currently, parallel index scans are supported only for btree indexes.
-Each process will claim a single index block and will scan and return all tuples referenced by that block; other process can at the same time be returning tuples from a different index block.
+Each process will claim a single index block and will scan and return all tuples referenced by that block; other processes can at the same time be returning tuples from a different index block.
 The results of a parallel btree scan are returned in sorted order within each worker process.

 Other scan types, such as scans of non-btree indexes, may support parallel scans in the future.